NC500 Run – 2023

 Because rather than struggle in and struggle on, I run, and run, and run some more.

-Raising money in the process seems a worthy cause.
+Raising money in the process seemed a worthy cause.

 The Challenge

-The run will be motivated using the 2 statistics listed above, 35 & 15.
+The run was motivated using the 2 statistics listed above, 35 & 15.

 To date there is not much evidence of many having completed this.